RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 bridges needs to have atomic operations routing enabled.
 If not enabled, the atomic operations will fail even if the PCIe endpoint and the PCIe I/O devices have the capability to perform atomic operations.

 To enable atomic operations routing between multiple Root Ports, each Root Port must show this capability through the atomic operations routing supported bit in the DevCap2 register.
+If the atomic operations routing support bit has value 1, routing is supported; if the value is 0, routing is not supported.

 If your system has a PCIe Express Switch it needs to support atomic operations routing.
 Atomic operations requests are permitted only if a component's ``DEVCTL2.ATOMICOP_REQUESTER_ENABLE``